The Bankrate promise

 Two of RefiJet’s biggest value propositions are its speed and the opportunity to cash out your vehicle’s equity.
 Taking equity out of your car is a relatively unusual option among auto loan refinancers.
 If your car is worth more than the loan balance and you need a relatively low-interest way to borrow money, that can make RefiJet very appealing.

 The main cause for concern is the high cost of borrowing with RefiJet.
-Its lowest advertised rate, 5.24 percent, falls far under the national average used car rate of 11.70 percent.
-But the application processing fee and potential origination or other fees can limit your savings.
+The application processing fee and potential origination or other fees can limit your savings.

 Choose Gravity for big loans or a fully online experience